What are probiotics and what do they do?

 Probiotics can be taken as a supplemental pill, but they also naturally form in some foods.
 Probiotics in the pill form are not regulated by the US Food and Drug Administration (the FDA) like other medications are, if you have a weak immune system you should talk with your doctor before using probiotics as they could be harmful for people with certain conditions.
 Below are 5 foods you can incorporate into your diet that contain healthy probiotics.

 The most popular probiotic food is greek yogurt made from the milk of goats, sheep or cows.
 To ensure that your yogurt is the best possible source of probiotics choose one that comes from a grass-fed animal, is organic and preferably comes from the milk of sheep or goats.
+Kefir is also a great alternative because it is milder than yogurt and has three times even more probiotics per serving.

 2. Cultured/Fermented Vegetables